molcikas/photon/README.md

 }
 ```

-Aggregates/entities do not need to be tracked by Photon in order for them to save correctly.
-If an untracked aggregate is saved, the entire aggregate will be re-saved into the database.
-Therefore, it is recommended to have the aggregates be tracked if they are going to be saved during the transaction.
+Aggregates do not need to be tracked by Photon in order for them to save correctly.
+If an untracked aggregate is saved, every row for every entity in the aggregate will be re-saved.
+Therefore, it is recommended to have aggregates be tracked if they are going to be saved during the transaction.

 ## Lazy Loading